6.1 Summarize Data

 d in the name).
 It is faster and more friendly:

-- It identifies the most important data manipulations and make they easy to use from R
+- It identifies the most important data manipulations and make them easy to use from R.

 - It performs faster for in-memory data by writing key pieces in C++ using